hLuo27/hLuo27.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Data Scientist at Lazard interested in statistical and machine learning applications to finance/social sciences.
+I'm a Data Scientist at Lazard, the world's largest independent investment bank, where I apply statistical and machine learning to M&A, equity capital markets, and financial advisory.
 I graduated summa cum laude from the University of California, Berkeley with a BA in statistics and applied math, and I'm currently pursuing a MS in computer science (part-time) from the University of Texas at Austin.

 ## Projects